syncfusion-content/blazor-docs/blazor/treegrid/editing/edit.md

 {% endtabs %}

-The following GIF represent the tree grid with Custom External form editing,
+The following GIF represent the tree grid with the Custom External form editing,
 ![Blazor Tree Grid with Custom External Form Editing](../images/blazor-treegrid-custom-form-editing.gif)

 ## Edit enum column

-You can edit the enum type data in the tree grid column using the [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_EditTemplate) feature of the tree grid.
+Edit the enum type data in the tree grid column using the [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridColumn.html#Syncfusion_Blazor_TreeGrid_TreeGridColumn_EditTemplate) feature of the tree grid.

 In the following sample, the `SfDropDownList` component is rendered in the `EditTemplate` for the **Priority** column and the enumerated list data can be bound as two-way binding (**@bind-Value**).